-Four waterfalls, an abandoned farmhouse and incredible Yorkshire Dales views – sounds like the perfect day out, right?
+Four Keld waterfalls, an abandoned farmhouse and incredible Yorkshire Dales views – sounds like the perfect day out, right?
 Well, that’s exactly what’s included in this Yorkshire Dales waterfalls walk!

 The Yorkshire Dales is full of waterfalls.
 Popular ones include Cauldron Falls in West Burton, Aysgarth Falls on the River Ure in Leyburn, and Hardraw Force near Hawes.
 And, while all of these are beautiful, they’re all fairly isolated.
 Unless you live in the Yorkshire Dales, you’d be driving quite a way for just one waterfall!
 And, I haven’t even mentioned Ingleton Waterfalls Trail, which charges £8 per adult and £4 per child to see the waterfalls!